Islamic Declaration: Clerics and modernists

-The theses considers the "Islamic renewal" to be blocked by two forces, the "clerics" and the "modernists".
+The thesis considers the "Islamic renewal" to be blocked by two forces, the "clerics" and the "modernists".
 Ulama, the class of learned scholars represent a degenerate Islam, which has turned religion into form without content, while modernist intellectuals try to popularise Westernised culture which is foreign to Islam and the intimate feelings of the broad masses.
 The Muslim masses therefore, lack the leaders and ideas which would awaken them from their lethargy, and there is a tragic distinction between the intelligentsia and ordinary people.
 It sees the need for a new brand of Muslim intellectuals, reborn in their own tradition.

 The Islamic order

-Alija describes his envisioned Islamic order thus:
+Izetbegović describes his envisioned Islamic order thus:

 To the question, "What is a Muslim society?" our answer is a community made up of Muslims, and we consider that this answer says it all, or nearly so.
 The meaning of this definition is that there is no institutional, social or legal system that can exist separately from people who are its actors, of which we could say, "This is an Islamic system."
 No system is Islamic or Islamic per se.
 It is only so based on the people who make it.

 He views the Islamic movement as moral rather than political, and defines it is an ideological avant-garde:

 Only individuals who have been tested and trained, gathered together in a sound, homogeneous organization, can win the struggle for the Islamic order and the complete reconstruction of Islamic society.
 This organization bears no resemblance to a political party from the arsenal of a Western democracy; it is a movement founded on Islamic ideology, with clear criteria of moral and ideological belonging.